Cray-HPE/docs-csm/operations/validate_csm_health.md

    Refer to [HPE PDU Admin Procedures](hpe_pdu/hpe_pdu_admin_procedures.md) for additional configuration for this type of PDU.
    The steps to run will depend on if the PDU has been set up yet, and whether or not an upgrade or fresh install of CSM is being performed.

-- BMCs having no association with a management switch port will be annotated as such, and should be investigated.
-Exceptions to this are in Mountain or Hill configurations where Mountain BMCs will show this condition on SLS/HSM mismatches, which is normal.
+- River BMCs having no association with a management switch port will be annotated as such, and should be investigated.

 - In Hill configurations SLS assumes BMCs in chassis 1 and 3 are fully populated (32 Node BMCs), and in Mountain configurations SLS assumes all BMCs are fully populated (128 Node BMCs).
-Any non-populated
-  BMCs will have no HSM data and will show up in the mismatch list.
+For EX2500 cabinets will have either 1, 2, or 3 fully populated chassis depending on how the cabinet is configured.
+BMCs from non-populated chassis slots will not show up in the mismatch list.
+Any BMCs missing in populated chassis slots with no HSM data and will show up in the mismatch list.

 If it was determined that the mismatch can not be ignored, then proceed onto the [2.2.2 Known Issues](#222-known-issues-with-hsm-discovery-validation) below to troubleshoot any mismatched BMCs.